react-navigation/react-navigation/docs/api/navigators/DrawerNavigator.md

 - `inactiveTintColor` - label and icon color of the inactive label
 - `inactiveBackgroundColor` - background color of the inactive label
 - `style` - style object for the content section
+- `labelStyle` - style object to overwrite `Text` style inside content section, when your title is a string

 #### Example: